 Corporation tax late filing penalties are applied when companies fail to file their Company Tax Return by the official deadline.
 Even if it is only one day late, you will receive a fine of £100 from HMRC.
 Penalties then increase over time, and can damage your company’s reputation with HMRC.
 If the situation is not well-managed, it can even cause your business to fail.

 There is not a set day when every company must file its tax return; instead each company must submit their return 12 months following the end of their own accounting period.
 The filing can either be done by yourself or by your accountant, however, the ultimate responsibility for ensuring this is submitted on time and that the information contained is accurate, lies with you as the director of the company.
 Remember that you must still file a tax return even if you have no corporation tax to pay or have made a loss for the year.

 So what penalties do you face for late filing, and what can you do to bring the situation back under control if you have already fallen behind?

-As we said earlier, an initial penalty of £100 is applied if the tax return is a single day late.
-The usual filing deadline is 12 months from the accounting year-end.
+As we said earlier, an initial penalty is applied if the tax return is even a single day late.
 From then on the following penalties come into force: